Arc-Computer/arc-memory/docs/performance-benchmarks.md

 | Initial Build | < 30 seconds | Acceptable one-time cost for new users |
 | Incremental Build | < 5 seconds | Fast enough for CI integration |
 | Trace History Query | < 200ms | Required for responsive VS Code extension |

+## Performance Analysis

+Based on the benchmarks across different repository sizes, we can make the following observations:

+1. **Plugin Discovery** is very fast across all repository sizes, taking less than 100ms.

+2. **Initial Build** scales with repository size:
+   - Small repository (Arc Memory): 3.342 seconds
+   - Medium repository (Flask): 15.071 seconds
+   - Large repository (Django): 140.362 seconds

+   The build time increases roughly linearly with the number of nodes and edges.
+For the large repository, the build time is still well below the 5-minute target specified in the PRD.

+3. **Incremental Build** is very efficient across all repository sizes:
+   - Small repository: 0.446 seconds
+   - Medium repository: 0.235 seconds
+   - Large repository: 0.300 seconds

+   Incremental builds are consistently fast, regardless of repository size, making them suitable for CI integration.

+4. **Trace History Query** is extremely fast across all repository sizes:
+   - Small repository: 109 microseconds
+   - Medium repository: 41 microseconds
+   - Large repository: 36 microseconds

+   All trace history queries are well below the 200ms target specified in the PRD, ensuring a responsive user experience in the VS Code extension.

 ## Performance Optimization Opportunities